 Reviewing the results of the EWA with the customer in person—If an in-person meeting with the customer is not possible, the VR counselor may approve a teleconference to review the EWA results.
 The written approval must be kept in the evaluator's and the customer's case files.

-The EWA can be conducted in any phase of the VR process, but it is typically conducted during the development of the IPE or as Trial Work Experience for assessing a customer's capacity to achieve an employment outcome.
-The EWA is not a Vocational Evaluation or a replacement for the Supported Employment Assessment (SEA).
+The EWA may be conducted during any phase of the VR process, but it is typically conducted during the development of the IPE.
+The EWA is not a Vocational Evaluation or a Career Planning Assessment.

-However, if after an EWA is conducted and Supported Employment is deemed the most appropriate employment service, an abridged version of the SEA is permitted.
-See Chapter 18: Supported Employment, 18.1.12.1 Supported Employment Assessment.
+For more information on fees for the EWA, refer to the fee chart.

 ….

-4.6 Supported Employment Assessment
+4.6 Career Planning Assessment

+4.6.1 Career Planning Assessment Service Description